-- Establishes an overall strategy with respect to compensation for officers and management to enable Martin Marietta to attract and retain qualified employees. - Reviews and oversees executive succession and management development plans - Reviews and approves management's assessment of the performance of executive officers, and reviews and approves the salary, incentive compensation, and other compensation of such officers. - Approves and administers our equity and other plans relating to compensation of Martin Marietta's directors and - Reviews and discusses the Compensation Discussion and Analysis and produces a compensation committee report as required by the SEC to be included in this Proxy Statement. - Provides oversight of our Benefit Plan Committee, which administers Martin Marietta's defined benefit and contribution plans. - Reviews and approves the goals and objectives for the CEO's compensation, evaluates the CEO's performance in light of those goals and objectives, and determines and approves the CEO's compensation. - Makes recommendations to the Board on changes in the compensation of non-employee directors - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board. - Has the authority, in its sole discretion, to retain, pay, and terminate any consulting firm, if any, used to assist in evaluating director, CEO, or senior executive compensation.
+- Establishes an overall strategy with respect to compensation for officers and management to enable Martin Marietta to attract and retain qualified employees. - Reviews and oversees executive succession and management development plans. - Reviews and approves management's assessment of the performance of executive officers, and reviews and approves the salary, incentive compensation, and other compensation of such officers. - Approves and administers our equity and other plans relating to compensation of Martin Marietta's directors and executive officers. - Reviews and discusses the Compensation Discussion and Analysis and produces a compensation committee report as required by the SEC to be included in this Proxy Statement. - Provides oversight of our Benefit Plan Committee, which administers Martin Marietta's defined benefit and contribution plans. - Reviews and approves the goals and objectives for the CEO's compensation, evaluates the CEO's performance in light of those goals and objectives, and determines and approves the CEO's compensation. - Makes recommendations to the Board on changes in the compensation of non-employee directors. - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board. - Has the authority, in its sole discretion, to retain, pay, and terminate any consulting firm, if any, used to assist in evaluating director, CEO, or senior executive compensation. - Reviews matters relating to human capital management, diversity, equity and inclusion (DEI), talent acquisition and retention, and compensation matters related thereto.